Skip to content

 • Search for the national payment amount, a specific Carrier/Medicare Administrative Contractor (MAC) or a specific Carrier/MAC locality.
 Each page has associated Help/Hint available to complete your selections.

-• This link shows the Medicare Conversion Factor from 1992-2012 I have compiled from various sources.
-The graph shows what would happen to Medicare reimbursement if the amount required by law would go into effect as of 1/1/12.
-This is the value that has been halted temporarily by the 2-month extension signed into law 12/23/2011.
+• This link shows the Medicare Conversion Factor from 1993-2013The graph shows what will happen to 2013 Medicare reimbursement if the rate required by law goes into effect.
+The 2012 graph shows what would have happened to Medicare reimbursement if the amount required by law to go into effect as of 1/1/12 had not been halted by a temporary 2-month extension signed into law 12/23/2011, and a 1 year extension signed in 2012, known as “the doc fix.”

 • Medicare Conversion Factor: “Section 1848(d)(1)(E) of the Social Security Act (the Act) requires the Secretary to make available to the Medicare Payment Advisory Commission (MedPAC) and the public, by March 1, an estimate of the Sustainable Growth Rate (SGR) and conversion factor applicable to Medicare payments for physicians’ services for the following year and the data underlying these estimates.”